ibm-cloud-docs/cloud-object-storage/basics/encryption.md

 Header | Type | Description
 --- | ---- | ------------
-`x-amz-server-

--encryption-customer-algorithm` | string | This header is used to specify the algorithm and key size to use with the encryption key stored in `x-amz-server-side-encryption-customer-key` header.
+`x-amz-server-side-encryption-customer-algorithm` | string | This header is used to specify the algorithm and key size to use with the encryption key stored in `x-amz-server-side-encryption-customer-key` header.
 This value must be set to the string `AES256`.
 `x-amz-server-side-encryption-customer-key` | string | This header is used to transport the base 64 encoded byte string representation of the AES 256 key used in the server side encryption process.
 `x-amz-server-side-encryption-customer-key-MD5` | string | This header is used to transport the base64-encoded 128-bit MD5 digest of the encryption key according to RFC 1321.
 The object store will use this value to validate the key passes in the `x-amz-server-side-encryption-customer-key` has not been corrupted during transport and encoding process.
 The digest must be calculated on the key BEFORE the key is base 64 encoded.